Have you ever been so relaxed in a nice hot shower, only to be blasted by what feels like sub-zero devil water?

 Because it takes balls.

 Out of all the other articles out there, no one lists this as a positive of taking cold showers, but I personally think it’s the most important.

 Doing something you are so resistant to, every single day, right when you wake up, takes a lot of mental strength.
 And over time, this mental strength, and discipline will become an automated habit that echos into every area of your life.

 Do you get flustered, anxious, or pissed off easily?

 Cold showers can help.
 Seriously, cold showers train your nervous system to be more resilient to stress.

 As shown in this study, cold showers act as a small form of oxidative stress on your nervous system.
-And overtime, the body adapts to this.
+And over time, the body adapts to this.
 Essentially, you will be a calm, cool, badass dude.
-The first time you step in that cold shower, you won’t be able to think straight, let alone breath.
-But after a month, you will be thinking about your day in a Zen like focus as the ice cold water has no effect on your manliness.
+The first time you step in that cold shower, you won’t be able to think straight, let alone breathe.
+But after a month, you will be thinking about your day in a Zen-like focus as the ice-cold water has no effect on your manliness.
 This will translate into everyday life as you brush off stressful bullshit that would typically ruin your mood.

 3) They Reduce Stress